wangyuxin87/ContourNet/README.md

 |  This implementation 	|    84.0   	|     90.1   	|    87.0   	|

 ### Train our model on IC15
+As mentioned in our paper, we only use offical training images to train our model, data augmentation includes random crop, rotate etc.
 #### Step 1:
 Run
 ```bash